 You’ll know within minutes of looking at a website, a social media channel or an article whether you think an agency is putting children’s futures first and whether it's somewhere that impresses you and engages you.

-Speak with the agency on the phone and consider the way their staff speak to you.
+Speak with agencies on the phone and consider the way their staff speak to you.
 Are they quick at answering your queries?
 Are they polite?
 Fostering is an amazing role and it’s important that, if you start a fostering journey, you do it with an agency that you’d like to call home with an organisation that takes the time to welcome your enquiry and answer any questions that you have.'